baoguangsheng/g-transformer/README.md

     pip install --editable .
 ```
 Please also follow the readmes under folder raw_data and mbart.cc25 to download raw data and pretrained model.
+(Notes: Our experiments were done on 4 GPUs.
+If you run them on 2 GPUs, in theory you could double the number for argument --update-freq.
+However, we haven't test such settings.)

 ## Non-pretraining Settings